-A higher rate of 15% may apply to all the consideration where certain 'non-natural' persons, such as a company, purchase an interest in a single residential property and consideration of more than £500,000 is attributable to the property.
-This 15% charge will apply instead of the normal SDLT rates unless a relief is available to disapply the 15% rate.
+A higher rate of 17% (15% prior to 31 October 2024) may apply to all the consideration where certain 'non-natural' persons, such as a company, purchase an interest in a single residential property and consideration of more than £500,000 is attributable to the property.
+This 17% charge will apply instead of the normal SDLT rates unless a relief is available to disapply the 17% rate.
 The reliefs available are broadly the same as those available in respect of ATED (discussed below).